Secretary of State for Justice: Creation

-The then Lord Chancellor, Lord Falconer of Thoroton, was appointed to the post of Secretary of State for Justice when it was created in 2007.
-The office of the Secretary of State for Constitutional Affairs was abolished, along with the Department for Constitutional Affairs.
+The then lord chancellor, Lord Falconer of Thoroton, was appointed to the post of Secretary of State for Justice when it was created in 2007.
+The office of Secretary of State for Constitutional Affairs was abolished, along with the Department for Constitutional Affairs.
 The home secretary, John Reid, told Parliament that future secretaries of state for justice would be MPs rather than peers.